-A broker may act as an intermediary between the parties if the broker complies with The Texas Real Estate License Act.
+IF THE BROKER ACTS AS AN INTERMEDIARY: A Broker may act as an intermediary between the parties if the broker complies with the Texas Real Estate License Act.
 The broker must obtain the written consent of each party to the transaction to act as an intermediary.

 The written consent must state who will pay the broker and, in conspicuous bold or underlined print, set forth the broker's obligations as an intermediary.
 The broker is required to treat each party honestly and fairly and to comply with The Texas Real Estate License Act.
-A broker who acts as an intermediary in a transaction: - (1) shall treat all parties honestly; - (2) may not disclose that the owner will accept a price less than the asking price unless authorized in writing to do so by the owner; - (3) may not disclose that the buyer will pay a price greater than the price submitted in a written offer unless authorized in writing to do so by the buyer; and (4) may not disclose any confidential information or any information that a party specifically instructs the broker in writing not to disclose unless authorized in writing to disclose the information or required to do so by The Texas Real Estate License Act or a court order or if the information materially relates to the condition of the property.
-With the parties' consent, a broker acting as an intermediary between the parties may appoint a person who is licensed under The Texas Real Estate License Act and associated with the broker to communicate with and carry out instructions of one party and another person who is licensed under that Act and associated with the broker to communicate with and carry out instructions of the other party.
-If you choose to have a broker represent you, you should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
+A broker who acts as an intermediary in a transaction:

+- 1. shall treat all parties honestly; - 2. may not disclose that the owner will accept a price less than the asking price unless authorized to do so by the owner; - 3. may not disclose that the buyer will pay a price greater than the price submitted in a written offer unless authorized in writing to do so by the buyer; and - 4. may not disclose any confidential information, or any information that a party specifically instructs the broker in writing not to disclose unless authorized in writing to disclose the information or required to do so by the Texas Real Estate License Act or a court order or if the information materially relates to the condition of the property.

+With the parties' consent, a broker acting as an intermediary between the parties may appoint a person who is licensed under The Texas Real Estate License Act and associated with the broker to communicate with and carry out instructions of the other party.

+IF YOU CHOOSE TO HAVE A BROKER REPRESENT YOU, You should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
 The agreement should state how and by whom the broker will be paid.
 You have the right to choose the type of representation, if any, you wish to receive.
 Your payment of a fee to a broker does not necessarily establish that the broker represents you.
 If you have any questions regarding the duties and responsibilities of the broker, you should resolve those questions before proceeding.

 Real estate licensee asks that you acknowledge receipt of this information about brokerage services for the licensee's records.

-Buyer, Seller, Landlord or Tenant Date
+Buyer, Seller, Landlord or Tenant

+Date